Introduction to NASH

 PROMETHEUS® FIBROSpect® HCV

-that helps detect, stage, and monitor liver fibrosis.
+which is a laboratory-developed test that aids in in the detection, staging, and monitoring of liver fibrosis.
 The simple blood test is noninvasive

 and provides a quantitative fibrosis score to help physicians risk stratify and

 - Differentiates between F0-F1 and F2-F4 liver fibrosis9

 - Validated with samples from 348 biopsy-confirmed HCV patients9